Polatlı: Classical antiquity

 On his expedition to the east, Alexander the Great cut the famous Gordian Knot, an omen of his coming rule over the whole Asia.
 Pessinus, an ancient city on the upper river Sangarios (modern day Sakarya River), is also within the borders of Polatlı.
 The mythological Phrygian King Midas is said to have ruled from Pessinus and to be buried here.

 Polatlı also occupied an important place in the Greco-Turkish War of 1919-1922 as the Battle of Sakarya (August 23-September 13, 1921) was fought here, the utmost eastern point reached by the advancing Greek Army in Anatolia.
 There are two memorial burial grounds of those lost in the battle.
 There is also a monument named Mehmetçik Monument about the battle just 6 km west of Polatlı.

-Hacitugrul mound
+Hacıtuğrul mound

 Since the 1970s, excavations by Turkish archaeologists have been carried out near the modern town and train station of Yenidoğan, Polatlı, 15 km northeast of Polatli and 20 km from Gordion.
-This site, near Hacıtuğrul, Polatlı, is now known as :tr:Hacıtuğrul Höyüğü.
-The remains of monumental fortifications and other buildings of the city of the Phrygian time, which exceeded Gordion in size, were found here.
+This site, near Hacıtuğrul, is now known as :tr:Hacıtuğrul Höyüğü.
+The remains of monumental fortifications and other buildings of the city from Phrygian times, which exceeded Gordion in size, were found here.
 Five burial mounds were found in the vicinity.